 - DUI or DWI Based Court-Ordered Drug Test

-There are several reasons why the court requires to drug test any particular individual.
-First and foremost, if you are in prison and you are getting out on parole, the parole officer must check whether you are drug-free before letting you off.
-It is based on the court orders that one should maintain sobriety while getting out of jail on parole.
+First and foremost, if you are in prison and you are getting out on a parole, the parole officer must check whether you are drug-free before letting you off.
+Failing a probation drug test will not help you get a parole.

-If you are a convict of a DUI case, then you need to submit your drug test or alcohol test results in the court.
+If you are a convict of a DUI case, you need to submit your drug test or alcohol test results in court.

 Biological Specimens Used For Court-Ordered Drug Testing

-Drug testing is done by using various specimens of our body.
 A court-ordered drug testing can also vary according to the given situation.
-Urine drug test is most commonly used since it can screen for many drugs and is noninvasive.
-It provides short detection period (a few days) and recent use of drugs can be detected in any person.
+Urine drug test is most commonly used since it can screen for many drugs and is non-invasive.
+Urine drug test can detect drug abuse for a few days to weeks, and hence it is efficient to track recent to long-term use.

 Mouth swab drug test is also used where oral fluids or saliva specimen is collected to screen for drugs.
-The specimen cannot be tampered since it is collected under direct supervision and is also noninvasive.
-This also provides recent drug use history similar to urine test, but has a slightly varied detection period, i.e., drugs can be detected within a few hours.
+The specimen cannot be tampered with since it is collected under direct supervision and is also non-invasive.
+The court may order for a lab-based saliva drug test to detect the presence of illicit drugs.

 Most of the time, courts prefer taking both urine and hair samples to get a clear picture of the individual’s drug use history.
-Another interesting fact is that your attorney or any legal contact can assist you with what kind of drug test you need to take as per court order.
-There are a huge number of drug tests and you need to know what type of drug test you will be undergoing.
-In that case, your attorney will help you to determine the test you need to get the specifications in writing.
+Your attorney or any legal contact can assist you with what kind of drug test you need to take as per the court order.

-What Kind Of Drugs Are Detected During The Drug Test?
+Drugs Detected During The Court Ordered Drug Testing

 Drug Testing Frequency